blukatdevelopment/UnchainedWorldsOld/core_edition/classes/runesmith.md

 - the glyph is exposed to light/darkness
 - the glyph gets wet

-A glyph's spell DC is 13 and it's attack modifier bonus is +5.
-It will target the nearest creature to it, a creature touching it, or else center the spell on itself.
+A glyph's spell DC and its spell modifier are the same as yours.
+It will target the nearest creature to it, a creature touching it, or else center the spell on itself, according to your instructions.

+### Create Spell
+Work with the keeper to create one spell of any level.

 ## Runesmith Spell List